TraceMachina/nativelink/nativelink-config/README.md

 This store is special.
 It's only job is to verify the content as it is fetched and uploaded to ensure it meets some criteria or errors.
 This store should only be added to the CAS.
-If `verify_hash` is set to true, it will apply a sha256 algorithm on the data as it is sent/received and at the end if it does not match the name of the digest it will cancel the upload/download and return an error.
+If `hash_verification_function` is set, it will apply the hashing algorithm on the data as it is sent/received and at the end if it does not match the name of the digest it will cancel the upload/download and return an error.
+If it's not set, the hashing verification will be disabled.
 If `verify_size` is set, a similar item will happen, but count the bytes sent and check it against the digest instead.

 ```js